Perspective | Trumpism is a lifestyle disease, chronic in America

 Trumpism is embedded in America and can be fought only through rigorous self-discipline, through constant surveillance of the thoughts we think, the words we use and the assumptions we make.
 There was white supremacy before we started thinking of it as Trumpism, but before Trump, there also was a tendency to think of it as “out there” rather than “in here.”
 Now we know it not as a perverse blemish on American culture, but foundational to American culture.
 That’s progress.

-On a Monday morning in 1861, holiday makers, the picnic crowd, the Washington swells went out to the battlefield at Manassas to watch a quick and decisive battle bring an end to the Civil War.
+On a summer morning in 1861, holiday makers, the picnic crowd, the Washington swells went out to the battlefield at Manassas to watch a quick and decisive battle bring an end to the Civil War.
 Head east past the battlefield on Interstate 66 and you’re roughly retracing the holiday crowd’s steps when they fled back to Washington in panic and disorder after Confederate troops routed Union forces.
 Some of them, safe again in the nation’s capital, were perhaps slightly less ignorant about the magnitude of the war that awaited them.

 Disillusionment isn’t an event, it’s a process.
 It doesn’t arrive and do its work all at once, like an epiphany.
 It is a way of living, a perpetual vigilance, a habit of mind.
 We may wish that Trumpism could be defeated, like an external enemy.
 But reality requires that we think of it as a chronic condition of American public life — not a virus that can be quarantined and perhaps cured, but a lifestyle disease rooted in sedentary thinking.